Apple chips are lunchbox-ready snacks that are crispy (baked – not fried) and have just a touch of cinnamon and sugar.

-- Load the cookie sheet(s) into the oven.
+- Set the oven on the lowest setting and load the cookie sheet(s) into the oven.

 - The bake time of your chips will depend on how thick your apple slices are.
 The paper thin apple chips that I made using the mandoline took about two hours.
 However, the other chips took almost six hours.
 Check on your chips every hour or so to see how they are doing (they like visitors).
 You'll see them transform from the baked apple stage to the chewy dried apple stage to the crispy apple chips that you are looking for.
 Once they start to get crispy, remove them from the oven and flip them.
 Sprinkle a little bit more sugar on the flip side and bake for one more hour.